-With RE/MAX by his side, a former actor is killing it in his new starring role
+With RE/MAX by his side, an actor is killing it in his new starring role

 At the climax of the 2012 movie “Argo,” a soldier wildly shoves airport passengers to stop a group of Americans from leaving Iran during the U.S. hostage crisis in 1980.